siruguri/conversation_coding/_posts/2014-09-01-what-is-http.md

 # The Structure Of An HTTP Message

-Whether a request or a response, an HTTP message is required to contain two essential parts - the request's _headers_ and its _body_.
+Whether it is a request or a response, an HTTP message is required to contain two essential parts - the request's _headers_ and its _body_.

 The headers typically describe something about the communication between the browser and the server itself; hence, they are referred to as containing _metadata_ - which means, "data that is about (some other) data."
 For example, a header might have information about the length of the body, or about what type of data is in the body (an image, say.)